pburkholder/decksets/2018-04-cf-summit/text.md

 > **We had a complete culture change about how to do user-centered design and agile.**
 -- FEC product owner

-^The case study on our site focusses on cost savings, and in a small agency dropping their reducing their $1.4M/annum spend by 85% made a real difference.
-But I've been more interested in the process and culture change where they could adopt Agile from inception to delivery.
-Instead of quarterly releases with high change fail rate, they now deliver weekly, and are engaged in user-centered design and rapid prototyping in their endeavor to move the filing system to cloud.gov, not just public view.
+^Agile from inception to delivery.
+Instead of quarterly releases, they now deliver bi-weekly, and are engaged in user-centered design and rapid prototyping.

+^They're not the only agency that has realized cost-savings, and better capacity, and  delivery on their mission.
+Dept of Education and College Scorecard; the FDIC; The Forest Service; have all seen cloud.gov as a key component of transformation.

-^I didn't get clearance to speak about some of our other major tenants, but sometimes it's the little things that matter, like our fourth graders:
+^And sometimes it's the little things that matter, like our fourth graders:

 ---

 ![](media/ekip.png)

-^Who can now get free passes for our federal lands and waters.
-This site was tied to a scheduled presidential announcement date, and it turns out that those dates are fixed once they're set.
-With a 90-day deadline on the line, the site was designed, built and launched in time for the announcement.
-And it turns out the static sites have been an overlooked need for federal offices.
+^Who can now get free passes for our federal lands and waters Thanks to the Every Kid in a Park Program.

+^This site was tied to a scheduled presidential announcement date, and it turns out that those dates are fixed once they're set.
+With a 90-day deadline on the line, 18F partnered with Interior to design, build and launch it in time for the announcement.

+^And it turns out the static sites have been an overlooked need for federal offices.

 ---